Houghton on the Hill: Services

-Fun Day
+Fun day

-Every summer (since The Queen's Jubilee - 2002) the village held its Summer Funday.
+Every summer since the Queen's Jubilee in 2002, the village held its Summer Funday.
 This took place on a Saturday (1st weekend in July) and goes on all afternoon (starts with parade at 2:30).
 This event attracted all the villagers (young and old) who wished to participate from organising the events in the field and helping with the organising of the Fancy Dress competition to helping set up the stalls and gazebos on the main field at the back of the Pub.

 The Fun Day began with a parade from Paresh's former newsagent at 2:30 going down St Catharines Way past St Catharines Church, down Main Street and towards the field at the back of the Old Black Horse pub where the judging took place.

 In 2007 the Fun Day was not able to be held in July due to the field being waterlogged, but the Day was rescheduled to 8 September 2007.

 The 'Fun Day' has recently been restarted by a village fundraising group and is now called the Houghton Scarecrow Festival.
 It was first held in 2014, raising money for local groups and societies in the village.

 Politics

 Houghton-on-the-Hill forms part of the Thurnby and Houghton ward of Harborough District Council, currently represented by three Liberal Democrats, including Liberal Democrat group leader on Harborough Council Simon Galton.
 Cllr Galton is also Houghton's representative and ex-Liberal Democrat group leader on Leicestershire County Council, where the village forms part of the Launde division.
 Houghton is also a civil parish with a parish council made up of independent elected members.

+The parish is in the Rutland and Stamford constituency.
 Houghton was, until 1997, part of the Harborough constituency at Westminster, represented by Edward Garnier.
-However, following boundary alterations that year, it was moved into the neighbouring constituency of Rutland and Melton, whose MP since 2019 has been Alicia Kearns.
+However, following boundary alterations that year, it was moved into the constituency of Rutland and Melton, whose MP since 2019 has been Alicia Kearns.